NSW Health Violence, Abuse and Neglect Health Redesign Program

 - linkages with broader health and social systems.

-Work relating to the integration of Violence, Abuse and Neglect services within local health districts will continue .This will feed into phase two (June 2020 to June 2025) of the IPARVAN Framework, that will see NSW Health integrate NSW Health’s Violence, Abuse and Neglect services with the broader health system and with interagency partners, particularly priority health areas such as mental health, drug and alcohol, maternity, child and family health, youth health and paediatrics.
-It will also continue work with interagency partners to update or develop policies, procedures, guidelines and protocols for joint or multi-agency responses across the spectrum of violence, abuse and neglect.
+Phase two will see NSW Health integrate NSW Health’s Violence, Abuse and Neglect services with the broader health system and with interagency partners, particularly priority health areas such as mental health, drug and alcohol, maternity, child and family health, youth health and paediatrics.
+It will continue work with interagency partners to update or develop policies, procedures, guidelines and protocols for joint or multi-agency responses across the spectrum of violence, abuse and neglect.

-NSW Health will evaluate the IPARVAN Framework over a five to six year period, in the following stages:
+NSW Health is also undertaking an Evaluation of the IPARVAN Framework.
+The evaluation has commenced and will be done over a five to six-year period, in the following stages:

 - Stage one will focus on the implementation process of the framework and short-term outcomes at 18 to 24 months post implementation.